 You don’t have to venture far to start stargazing: you can do it from your window, your garden or your local park.
 Just be sure to wrap up warm on chilly evenings, and to give your eyes enough time to adjust to the darkness before you try to make sense of what you’re seeing.

 If you’d like some stargazing tips to help you get off on the right foot and make the most of your starry adventure, then you might find it helpful to have a read of our introductory guide here.

-With the majority of us spending more time at home over the last year, it’s unsurprising that you might be looking forward to a change of scenery as lockdown restrictions ease.
-However, everyone will be emerging from lockdown at their own pace, with many people having additional concerns about their finances.
-So, whether you’re on a budget, want to enjoy an adventure alone or with others, or haven’t yet decided how you feel about returning to ‘normal’ life, we hope there’s something in this list of low cost adventures to suit everyone.
+With the majority of us spending more time at home over the last year, it’s unsurprising that you might be looking forward to a change of scenery.
+Whether you’re on a budget, want to enjoy an adventure alone or with others, or haven’t yet decided how you feel about returning to ‘normal’ life, we hope there’s something in this list of low cost adventures to suit everyone.

 Have you been on a low cost adventure recently?
 Do you have any additional low cost adventure ideas that you’d like to share?
 What’s the best low cost adventure you’ve ever been on?
 Join the conversation on the community forum or leave a comment below.